Key Points:

 The Role of Patience and Persistence

-Every dog is unique, and the time it takes for them to fully adjust to a new home can vary.
+Every dog is unique, and the time it takes to fully adjust to a new home can vary.
 Some dogs may settle in within a few days, while others may need several weeks or even months to feel completely at ease.
 During this period, patience and persistence are your best tools.

 1. Give Them Time to Adjust